MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-state-azure-cosmosdb.md

 At this point, your bot is running locally.
 Start the emulator and then connect to your bot from the emulator:

-1. Type **http://localhost:port-number/api/messages** into the emulator's address bar, where port-number matches the port number shown in the browser where your application is running.
-You can leave **Microsoft App ID** and **Microsoft App Password** fields blank for now.
+1. Type <strong>http://localhost:port-number/api/messages</strong> into the emulator's address bar, where port-number matches the port number shown in the browser where your application is running.
+You can leave <strong>Microsoft App ID</strong> and <strong>Microsoft App Password</strong> fields blank for now.
 You'll get this information later when you [register your bot](~/bot-service-quickstart-registration.md).
 2. Click **Connect**.
 3. Test your bot by sending your bot a message.
 Interact with your bot as you normally would.
 When you are done, go to **Storage Explorer** and view your saved state data.